-For far too long, plus size pregnancy has been stigmatized to a point where people feel as if they can't have a healthy outcome while pregnant.
+For far too long, plus size pregnancy has been stigmatized.
+People feel as if they can't have a healthy outcome while pregnant.
 News about plus size bodies having babies remains hidden from public view.
 Or worse, it's all bad news when addressing pregnancy for every body.

 I’m honored to say times are changing!

-From the use of the #plussizepregnancy hashtag nearly 50,000 times on Instagram to plus size model Ashley Graham gracing the cover of Vogue magazine while visibly pregnant, people are coming forward to say our plus size bodies are deserving of recognition and respect during pregnancy.
+From the use of the #plussizepregnancy hashtag nearly 50,000 times on Instagram to plus size model Ashley Graham gracing the cover of Vogue magazine.
+Visibly pregnant people are coming forward to say our plus size bodies are deserving of recognition and respect during pregnancy.

 Thankfully, major maternal health organizations are taking note, as evident by the recent launch of Pregnancy for Every Body!